hantsy/jakartaee8-starter-boilerplate/docs/04test-arq-intro.md

 }
 ```

-This test is use for testing the functionality of `GreetingService`.
+As you see, an Arquillian test consists of the following components.

-* `@RunWith(Arquillian.class)` indicates it use an Arquillian specific test runner to run this test.
+* `@RunWith(Arquillian.class)` indicates it uses an Arquillian specific test runner to run this test.
-* `@Deployment` creates a deployment unit for this test.
+* Inside the test class, a public static method annotated with `@Deployment` annotation is available to  create a deployment unit for this test.
-* The CDI bean `GreetingService`  can be injected in test codes like general Jakarta EE managed beans.
+* A `@Test` annotated method (*should_create_greeting()*) is to verify the functionality of `GreetingService`.
+Arquillian enriched tests and it allow you to  inject CDI beans in tests as well as in a regular CDI bean.
+In the above example, `GreetingService`  bean can be injected in test class like general Jakarta EE managed beans.

-* `should_create_greeting()` is a simple test case to verify the functionality of `GreetingService`.
+When running the test, it will perform a series of tasks in sequence to ensure the tests will be run on application servers successfully.

-When running the test, first of all, it will create a deployable archive as described in the `@Deployment` annotated static method.
+1. First of all, it will create a deployable archive as described in the `@Deployment` annotated method.
 In this sample test, it just need to package `GreetingMessage`, `GreetingService`, and a CDI  `beans.xml` descriptor(which is optional since Java EE 7) into a jar archive.
+2. Then it will try to deploy the archive into a target container.
+If it runs against a managed adapter or an embedded adapter and the server is not running, it will start it firstly.
-Then it will be deployed into an application server,  and run the tests in container, the test report will be captured by Arquillian controller and sent back to the test runner.
+3. Then run the tests in the container,  and capture the test report and send back to the test runner.
+4. Finally undeploy the test archive, and optionally stop the server if the tests runs against a managed adapter.

-Let's look at another sample test in the [Jakarta EE 8 starter repository](https://github.com/hantsy/jakartaee8-starter).
+Let's move to another sample test in the [Jakarta EE 8 starter repository](https://github.com/hantsy/jakartaee8-starter).

 ```java
 @RunWith(Arquillian.class)